Mahad: Chavdaar Tale Satyagraha

 However, this was not the end of the struggle.
 There was tremendous backlash from the rest of the community and some even performed a purification ritual to counter the act of revolution.
 Ambedkar made another statement by burning the Hindu book Manusmriti at the very same spot on 25 December 1927.

-Shivaji and Raigad fort
+Chhatrapati Shivaji Maharaj and Raigad fort

 Mahad has a glorious history during the rule of the Maratha king Shivaji.
-The capital of Hindavi Swarajya and Samadhi of Chhatrapati Shivaji is at Raigad fort. which is around 24 km from the city.
+The capital of Hindavi Swarajya and the Samadhi of Chhatrapati Shivaji is at Raigad fort, which is around 24 km from the city.
 It was part of Birwadi Subha (Tehsil) and was ruled by Birwadi Subhedar's Kadams (Mahamunkars).
-The village Umarath of Tanaji Malusare & Kinjaloli of Murarbaji are also in the vicinity of Mahad.
+The village of Umarath Tanaji Malusare & Kinjaloli of Murarbaji are also in the vicinity of Mahad.

 Shivtharghal and Daasbodh

 The Shivtharghal is the birthplace of Samarth Ramdas, author of the spiritual book Dasbodh.

 Mahad Port

 Mahad was a flourishing port in the past.
-The Gul (Jaggery) of Shahupuri Kolhapur and Satara was exported to Gujrat via Mahad.
-Since the banks of Savitri river changed during the course of time, only creek water fishing is carried out and Mahad is no longer a port.
+The Gul (Jaggery) of Shahupuri Kolhapur and Satara was exported to Gujarat via Mahad.
+Since the banks of the Savitri river changed during the course of time, only creek water fishing is carried out and Mahad is no longer a port.